Kotlin/KEEP/notes/value-classes.md

 The same consideration applies to invocation of mutation function in the deep chain of accesses as in `order.delivery.status.isComplete.toggle()`.

-### Call-site syntactic indicator of mutation
+### Call-site syntactic indicator of copying

 The previous example with deep mutations serves as a good illustration that it is not very helpful to try to add some kind of call-site indication as to which variable in this chain is “actually mutated” and which part “is copied”.
 From the viewpoint of the developer who writes this kind of business code it is irrelevant.
 As long as the domain model that the developer is working with is mostly immutable (which is a common practice, for example, in highly asynchronous systems), object identity is not used, there is no reason to bring attention to this difference.
-Mutating value classes is safe.
-There’s no risk of accidentally mutating some object that might be also referenced from another piece of code.

 However, mutating regular mutable classes is dangerous and is a source of countless bugs.
 That is why IntelliJ IDEA brings extra attention to all mutable state in an application by underlying mutable variables by default.
 So, in fact, when working with `var order: Order`, then example from the previous section will be rendered like this:

 <code><u>order</u>.delivery.status.message = updatedMessage</code>

 An order, being a variable, will be underlined in this code.
 This brings attention to the fact that any other code that works with this `var order` will see its change.

-There is no need to underline any of the `delivery`, `status`, or `message` properties if they are `var` properties of the immutable value classes.
-Updating a mutable property of a value class is safe.
+There is no need to underline any of the `delivery`, `status`, or `message` properties if they are `copy var` properties of the immutable value classes.
+Updating a copyable property of a value class is safe.
 It cannot affect any other piece of code that might have kept a reference to the same object.
-An update of a mutable property of a value class produces a new value object, previous value object, which other code could have potentially referenced, remains intact.
+An update of a copyable property of a value class produces a new value object copy, previous value object, which other code could have potentially referenced, remains intact.

-Likewise, there is no immediate benefit in requiring extra call-side syntax for calls to mutating functions on value classes.
+Likewise, there is no immediate benefit in requiring extra call-side syntax for calls to copying functions on value classes.
 They are just as safe as assignments.
 They are less error-prone than regular mutating methods on mutable classes.

 It would be great if we can figure out a way to distinguish (and, at least, underline in an IDE) mutating methods of regular, mutable classes.
-However, unlike value classes, where non-mutating methods and mutating methods are clearly distinct (by the virtue of the `mutating` modifier), there is no such clear distinction in the world of mutable classes.
+However, unlike value classes, where read-only methods and copying methods are clearly distinct (by the virtue of the `copy` modifier), there is no such clear distinction in the world of mutable classes.
 Developers can only rely on naming conventions and deep knowledge of libraries they use to avoid various mutation-related pitfalls.

 > We’d also like to explore potential approaches to explicitly marking mutating methods of mutable classes in the future, so they are distinct from read-only methods of mutable classes.
 It is a simple concept, that C++, for example, supports in the form of `const` methods.
 However, from a standpoint of modern software development practices, it is quite clear that C++ had chosen the wrong default.
 The default should be for the absence of mutation, while the ability to mutate an object should be explicit.
 Anyway, this thought avenue is out of the scope of this document that is focused on immutable value classes.

 ### Value interfaces

-As value classes with mutable properties and mutating functions become used the need for further abstractions will quickly arise.
+As value classes with copyable properties and copying functions become used the need for further abstractions will quickly arise.
 For example, one would like to have multiple implementations of immutable lists sharing a common `ImmutableList<T>` interface.
-However, as we saw before, mutating functions and mutating properties will be supported only on value classes.
-It means that while value classes can implement interfaces, working with those interfaces will not be as syntactically convenient when they need to be mutated.
+However, as we saw before, copying functions and copyable properties will be supported only on value classes.
+It means that while value classes can implement interfaces, working with those interfaces will not be as syntactically convenient when they need to be updated.
 For example, if an `ImmutableList` is declared like this:

 ```kotlin
 interface ImmutableList<T> {